money-on-chain/moc_prices_source/docs/rif_usd_options.md

 These weightings are related to the historical volume handled by each price source.
-Every established period of time we review the historical volume of the sources and if necessary we apply the changes to the parameterization
+Every established period of time we review the historical volume of the sources and if necessary we apply the changes to the parameterization.

 ### For coinpair BTC/USD (from Bitcoin to Dollar)